Our top pick after the latest update:

 To help you choose a good weighted vest, we have curated a list of the best weighted vests in the market right now.

-Top 9 Best Weighted Vests to Spice up your Workouts
+Top 9 Best Weighted Vests to Spice up Your Workouts

 The Hyperwear Hyper Vest Pro has a patented low-profile design that you can use to add resistance to your workout.
 The vest fits snugly to your body during a workout and does not move sideways or up and down because of the lacing and strap equipped in the vest.
 It is easier to adjust the weight to your own level of fitness because there are weight pockets on the vest that hold 10-pound steel weights.

-These weight pockets, like the rest of the material which is a blend of breathable cotton, seems too thin to last more than a few years.
+These weight pockets, like the rest of the material which is a blend of breathable cotton, seem too thin to last more than a few years.
 This aside, you would be getting one of the most comfortable, versatile, and best weighted vests for your workout routines.

 The miR Air Flow Weighted Vest is a half-length vest that is made with soft breathable materials.
 Its short form factor allows for maximum movement during your workouts and leaves more space for air and sweat to escape.